 “Mothers don’t fail to breastfeed.
 Communities fail to support women.
 It takes community to support a nursing mother.”-Susan Johnson

-Olivia Rice, originally from San Diego assumed the role of Port City Breastfeeding Project Chair in February, 2019.
-Olivia comes to PCBP with a wealth of knowledge from her roles as a La Leche League Leader and founder of Chocolate Milk of Wilmington.
-She is married with two daughters and has lived in Wilmington for five years.
+Olivia, originally from San Diego assumed the role of Port City Breastfeeding Project Chair in February, 2019.
+Olivia comes to PCBP with a wealth of knowledge from her roles as an Internationally Board Certified Lactation Consultant, La Leche League Leche League Leader and founder of Chocolate Milk of Wilmington.
+She is married with two daughters and has lived in Wilmington for six years.
 In her free time she enjoys cooking, yoga, spending time with family and her dog at the beach.

 Lindsey Hurd Reeves, MS, RD, LDN, IBCLC, CD(DONA)